ZIEatBabysZ/Password-Strength-Checker-Tool/README.md

 ## 🚀 Future Enhancements

-- [ ] GUI interface using tkinter or PyQt
+- [x] GUI interface using tkinter or PyQt ✅
-- [ ] Password generation with customizable criteria
+- [x] Password generation with customizable criteria ✅ (Available in GUI)
 - [ ] Integration with Have I Been Pwned API
 - [ ] Export results to JSON/CSV format
 - [ ] Docker containerization